dessertlab/PyResBugs/README.md

 ## Contact

-For questions or further information, please feel free to contact us or open an issue in this repository.
+For questions or further information, please feel free to contact giuseppe.derosa20@unina.it